 - Situational Awareness.
-Conducting traffic stops or responding to roadway accidents may a routine for you, but never assume that motorists will drive safely when approaching emergency response vehicles.
-Always be aware of your surroundings
+Conducting traffic stops or responding to roadway accidents may be a routine for you, but never assume that motorists will drive safely when approaching emergency response vehicles.
+Always be aware of your surroundings.

 - Patrol Car Positioning.
 How are you positioning your vehicle during a stop?
 Off-set positioning has the officer’s vehicle behind the offender and about a half car width into the lane of travel.
 This leaves the police vehicle blocking approaching traffic from driving into the path of the officer.